 Despite being an island, fish isn’t that big of a part of the Cypriot kitchen.
 But you definitely should taste one of those fish plates when you can get it.

-Cypriots are very hospital and kind people.
+Cypriots are very hospitable and kind people.
 Though some of them are racists, other than that, the majority of Cypriots are helpful and kind.

 Cypriots are always friendly and approachable.